averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.asm.password` - User password for connecting to Oracle ASM instance

 `a2.asm.read.ahead` - When set to true (the default), the connector reads data from the redo logs in advance, with chunks larger than the redo log file block size.

+`a2.asm.reconnect.ms` - The time interval in milleseconds after which a reconnection to Oracle ASM occurs, including the re-creation of the Oracle connection.
+Default - 604,800,000 ms (one week)